 If you are considering leaving your abuser, think about…

-- Keeping change for phone calls or getting a cell phone (call and ask us about our Cell Phone Program).
+- Getting a cell phone (call and ask us about our Cell Phone Program).

 - Opening a bank account or getting a credit card in your name.

 - How you might leave, try doing things that get you out of the house – taking out the trash, walking the family pet, or going to the store.
 Practice how you would leave.